sms1sis/termux-setup/README.md

 ## **📱 Termux Unified Setup Script**

-A single modular script to automate and customize your Termux environment — from base packages to Zsh + Starship, GitHub integration, and post‑setup tweaks.
+A modular suite of scripts to automate and customize your development environment on Android.
+It supports both **Native Termux** and **Proot-Distro (Ubuntu/Debian)** environments.

+The goal: Transform a fresh install into a powerful, visually appealing CLI workspace with minimal effort.

 ---

-## 🖥️ New Output Example
+## 🖥️ Output Example
 <p align="center">
   <img src="output_example.png" alt="Script Output" width="650">
 </p>